 Passion.
 It is defined as: “A strong and barely controllable emotion.”
 With that being said, there is one main thing in my life that overwhelms me with satisfaction and is infiltrated into every other aspect of my life.

 The best way to find yourself is to lose yourself in the service of others. -Mahatma Gandhi

 Service and volunteering is something that has held such a big piece of my heart since before I can remember.
 Nothing makes me happier than giving up a part of myself to make sure that others feel full and loved.

-One of the ways I divulged into this passion was participating in a week long mission trip every summer throughout my high school career where I was given a variety of opportunities to assist others.
+One of the ways I divulged into this passion was participating in a week-long mission trip every summer throughout my high school career where I was given a variety of opportunities to assist others.
 I painted houses, installed appliances, worked on farms, mentored children, taught English to immigrants, and so much more.
 It’s experiences like these that open your eyes to how lucky we are to be able to go to college and gain an education pursuing something that we love.
 With each trip, I found out something new about myself and that alone was a monumental takeaway.

-Not only did I love going on these big trips where I was able to serve others for a week at a time, but volunteering right in my home town was also very important to me.
-I often spent time at the Missaukee Humane Society, I tutored children for our National Honor Society, participated in Project Christmas giving low income families gifts for the Holiday’s, and a variety of other service opportunities.
+Not only did I love going on these big trips where I was able to serve others for a week at a time, but volunteering right in my hometown was also very important to me.
+I often spent time at the Missaukee Humane Society, I tutored children for our National Honor Society, participated in Project Christmas giving low-income families gifts for the Holiday’s, and a variety of other service opportunities.

 I have been so blessed with all I have been given in my lifetime, and giving to other’s in need is one way I try to so thankful for all of my granted opportunities.
-Through my service I have been able to do so many other things that I love such as travel, meet to people, and grow in my faith.
+Through my service, I have been able to do so many other things that I love such as travel, meet new people, and grow in my faith.
 I am so excited to enter a profession that will allow me to assist others day in and day out, and I can’t wait to see where else my passion will take me in life.